ibbles/LearningUnrealEngine/Inputs.md

 Input events are bound to callbacks.
 The callbacks can be in the currently possessed Pawn, the Player Controller, the Level Blueprint, or an input-enabled/accepts-input Actor.
 So the order is hardware device input > input event > callback function.
-The callback functions are considered in the following order:
+The callback function owners are considered in the following order:
 - Input-enabled / accepts-input Actor.
 - Player Controller.
 - Level Blueprint.